adamsc/common-connect-four-interface/interface.md

 * `position ...`
   The command position will be followed by a position format string as described above.
+  The command `position` will be separated from the string by exactly 1 space character.
   The engine should prepare to calculate on the given position.

 * `go`